-After all – these people are going to be your hands and feet and eyes and ears.
-Their actions will greatly influence whether you have an efficient and profitable operation, or a sluggish and failing business.
+After all, these people are going to be your eyes and ears and hands and feet.
+Their actions will influence whether you have a profitable and efficient operation or a sluggish and failing business.

-In my conversations and experience with a number of property managers in my market, I've found that some of them are EXPERTS who are very good at what they do, while others are total amateurs… the kinds of people you should be afraid to do business with.
+In my conversations and experience with the property managers in my market, I've found that some of them fall into one of two camps.
+One is full of EXPERTS at what they do, while others are total amateurs, the kind of people you should be afraid to do business with.

-When I first got into rental properties, one of my colleagues (her name is Renee) shared a system with me that she developed for finding and screening property management companies.
-It's a series of informative questions that reveal how qualified a management company really is, and how effective they are likely to be at managing your particular property.
+When I first got into the business of rental properties, a colleague (who owns several rental properties out-of-state) shared a system with me that she developed to find and screen property management companies.
+It's a series of informative questions that reveal how capable and competent a management company actually is and how effective they are likely to manage your particular property.

-I used these exact questions to find my current property manager and they worked like a charm.
-I was able to thoroughly screen them and understand who I was dealing with before I put them in the drivers seat.
+I used these exact questions to find my current property manager, and they worked like a charm.
+I was able to get a thorough understanding of who I was dealing with before I put them in the driver's seat.
 As a result of walking into this relationship fully informed, I couldn't be happier with the results.

-- What type of properties do you typically manage? (single family homes, apartments, commercial, etc.)
+- What types of properties do you manage (single-family homes, apartments, commercial, etc.)?